-Army Pfc.
-Karl L. Dye, killed during the Korean War, was accounted for on Dec.
+The Defense POW/MIA Accounting Agency (DPAA) announced that Army Pfc.
+Karl L. Dye, 17, of Marion, Ohio, killed during the Korean War, was accounted for on Dec.
 3, 2018.

-In July 1950, Dye was a member of Battery B, 52nd Field Artillery Battalion, 24th Infantry Division, engaged in combat operations against North Korean (Democratic People’s Republic of Korea) forces, near Taejon, South Korea.
+In July 1950, Dye was a member of Battery B, 52nd Field Artillery Battalion, 24th Infantry Division, engaged in combat operations against Democratic People’s Republic of Korea forces near Taejon, South Korea.
 According to a witness, he was seriously wounded by an enemy mortar shell and placed in an ambulance.
 The ambulance allegedly encountered an enemy roadblock.
 Dye was reported missing in action on July 16, 1950.

-DPAA is grateful to the Department of Veterans Affairs for their partnership in this mission.
+DPAA is grateful to the Department of Veterans Affairs and the Department of the Army for their partnership in this mission.

 Dye’s personnel profile can be viewed at